jhsware/isomorphic-state-manager/README.md

 ### StateManager ###

     var stateManager = new StateManager([storeType: Store])

 => returns a new StateManager instance

 storeType -- the store type you want to use, currently only one available:

     var Store = require('isomorphic-state-manager').Store

-##### .stateFor([storeName: string])
+##### .stateFor( storeName )

 => returns StoreController

 storeName -- the name of the store you want to access.
 If the store doesn't exist it will be created

 ##### .hydrate()

 => returns a dictionary object containing all stores and current state.
 Keys correspond to store name

-##### .rehydrate([data: object])
+##### .rehydrate( data )

 => returns undefined

 data -- a dictionary object that corresponds to current state of store.
 Keys correspond to store name

 ### StoreController ###

     var sessionState = stateManager.stateFor('Session')

+Normally I call the storeController variable something like `[session]State` because it is more readable.

 ##### .getState()

 => returns a dictionary object representing the current state of the store

-##### .default([data: object])
+##### .default( data )

 => returns this StoreController (allowing chaining)

 data -- a dictionary object with the default state.
 The store is updated for all properties of the dictionary that aren't available in current state.
 Implementation does a .hasOwnProperty() test.

-##### .update([data: object])
+##### .update( data )

 => returns this StoreController (allowing chaining)

 data -- a dictionary object that updates current state by shallow merge.
 Passed object overwrites existing properties

-##### .replace([data: object])
+##### .replace( data )

 => returns this StoreController (allowing chaining)

 data -- a dictionary object replacing current state entirely

-##### .subscribe([callback: func], [thisArg: object || func])
+##### .subscribe( callback, thisArg )

 => returns current state (convenience, allowing us to skip an additional .getState())

 callback -- a function to call (without params) when the store has been updated

 thisArg -- sets this when invoking the callback

-##### .unsubscribe([callback: func], [thisArg: object || func])
+##### .unsubscribe( callback, thisArg )

 => returns undefined

 callback -- the function callback we want to remove (same as used for .subscribe)

 thisArg -- thisArg of the callback we want to remove (same as used for .subscribe)

-    NOTE: You need to provide both callback and thisArg in order to unsubscribe properly when used with for example React
+*NOTE:* You need to provide both callback and thisArg in order to unsubscribe properly when used with for example React

 ### TODO ###